benaziziasmae/kickstater-analysis/README.md

    The other conclusion that can be drawn from the data is that for the range between 15000$ and 19999$ we had a percentage of 50% for both failed and successful compaign, and for the range of 45000$ to 49999$ we had a percentage of 0% for successful compaign and 100% for failed compaign which means that the successful and failed compaign have a complementary relation .

    3. Limitation of the data set
-   We can notice fthat few data are not enough for certain categories
+   from the data set provided, we can notice that few data are not enough/was not reported for certain categories that could not help us have a better understanding for the fundraising compaign,

+   Also the

    3. Recommendation for additional tables or graphs

-   Based on the analysis that we did previously with the Theater Outcomes based on Launch_Date, we can go a further deeper in our analysis by doing an additional filter on the pivot table by choosing **plays** as *Subcategory*, in order to provide another revelation that the month of May have a highest susccess for launching a kickstarter as provided below.
+   Based on the analysis that we did previously with the Theater Outcomes based on Launch_Date, we can go further in our analysis by doing an additional filter on the pivot table by choosing **plays** as *Subcategory*, in order to provide another revelation that the month of May have a highest susccess for launching a kickstarter as provided below.

  ![Theater_Plays_Outcomes_vs_Launch_Date.png](/Resources/Theater_Plays_Outcomes_vs_Launch_Date.png).